stephanbracke/intermagnet-technical-manual/appendices/filters.rst

 .. _app_1min_filter:

-Filter Coefficients To Produce One Minute Values
+Filter Coefficients to Produce One Minute Values
 ````````````````````````````````````````````````